winnermale/read365/content/Days/06 January 2024.md

 If we could have such a collectively curated, evolving and self-updating list of books that we could place in any school library, we could effectively help students discover new domains by following their curiosity.

 The earlier someone gets exposed to a variety of paths and discovers the right path to follow, the more impactful the compound effect of their contributions to humanity for the rest of their lives.

+## Pivot

+- Shape read365 along the way.
+- Pivot when needed.
+It does not have to remain the same.
+Apply what you read on read365 itself.
+- Help me build the ultimate 365-book list that a new entrepreneur would benefit.
+Someone who shifts from being an employee to being an entrepreneur.